 📜 What Is a No-Contact Order?

 Under Florida Statute § 741.29(6), courts are required to impose no-contact conditions in most domestic violence pretrial release scenarios unless the judge specifically rules otherwise.
 A no-contact order is a court directive that prohibits any form of communication between the accused and the alleged victim while the case is pending.
+No-contact orders are often confused with civil injunctions.
+For a full explanation of how domestic violence injunctions work in Florida, see our Domestic Violence Injunctions in Florida guide.

 This usually includes: